aarnphm/morph/docs/content/projMngmnt/Rev0_Team_Contrib.md

 The table records the commits initiated by each seperate team member.
 Aaron as team leader co-authors **most** group member's commits to make improvements and help to merge to the main branch, along with other commits for independent contributions of document and coding changes.
 For other group members, there is basically one or two commits for every document deliverable, containing more sub-patches of modification within a single commit with peer-review and modification.
 Furthermore, Zhiwei and Waleed did alot of the Design Documentation (MG and MIS) while Aaron and Nebras worked on starting the demo development.

-## CICD
+## CI/CD

-Our CI/CD pipeline for tinymorph is currently focused on the frontend, ensuring that the project builds successfully before deployment using Cloudflare Wrangler.
+Our CI/CD pipeline for morph is currently focused on the frontend, ensuring that the project builds successfully before deployment using Cloudflare Wrangler.
 Every push or pull request triggers an automated build validation to confirm the frontend compiles without errors, while Cloudflare Workers handle seamless deployment.
 As we continue development, we are actively working on integrating inference model testing and deployment into the pipeline.
 This will include automated model validation, API performance tracking, and Docker-based deployments, ensuring stable and efficient text generation alongside the frontend.
 These improvements will enhance system reliability and scalability, allowing for a more robust and automated development process.
 If your team has additional metrics of productivity, please feel free to add them to this report.